frovedis/frovedis/doc/tutorial/tutorial.md

 the first child node is the next place, otherwise the second child node.
-For example, when you look at the node &lt;1&gt; and if the condition "feature[2] < 1.92188" is false, the next place is node &lt;3&gt;.
+For example, when you look at the node &lt;1&gt; and if the condition "feature[2] < 1.92188" is false, the next place is the node &lt;3&gt;.
-"IG" indicates the information gain with the spliting.
+The "IG" indicates the information gain with the spliting.

-A tree model&apos;s `predict` method returns predicted results.
+A `predict` method of a tree model returns predicted results.
-If you need a probability of a prediction, please use the `predict_with_probability` method.
+If you need a probability of the prediction, please use a `predict_with_probability` method.
 For example, the following statement prints predicted classes and their probabilities.